mendix/docs/content/developerportal/deploy/private-cloud-supported-environments.md

 * the SQL Server server has an invalid certificate
 * or its certificate is signed by an unknown Certificate Authority

-The Mendix Operator allows to specify a custom Certificate Authorities to trust.
-This allows to enable Strict TLS even for databases with self-signed certificates.
+The Mendix Operator allows you to specify custom Certificate Authorities to trust.
+This allows you to enable Strict TLS even for databases with self-signed certificates.

 Strict TLS mode should only be used with apps created in Mendix 8.15.2 (or later versions), earlier Mendix versions will fail to start when validating the TLS certificate.
 {{% /alert %}}